urbancompasspony/docker/README.md

 Recommended to run every macvlan on it's on network adapter!

-WIP.

-## To connect to an container through SSH
+## To connect to a container through SSH

 $ sudo docker exec -it pihole /bin/bash